nazmul-nhb/nhb-toolbox-docs/docs/classes/Chronos/strings.md

 ### Notes

-- Returns localized string representation
+- Returns localized string representation.
-- Includes timezone information when relevant
+- Includes timezone information when relevant.
+- *If any UTC method is applied before calling this method*, instead of timezone information it will output: `(Coordinated Universal Time)`.

 ### Example